sandeepdotcode/basic-node-site/README.md

 A basic static HTML server built without using a framework.

+Express version of the app is available in the [express branch](https://github.com/sandeepdotcode/basic-node-site/tree/express)

 ## What I learned

 By  doing this project I learned: